-m.
-Written / Oral Performance Assessments - here are written / oral performance assessments, instructors will provide a rubric as reference by which students will be assessed.
-This may include an OPORD / persuasive essay.
-The research for these assignments will be conducted on the student's time, after class, and throughout the course and all work must be your own.
-Students plagiarizing without citation will be an automatic drop from the course.
+n.
+Written / Oral Performance Assessments - there are written and oral performance assessments.
+Instructors will provide a rubric as a reference by which students will be assessed.
+This may include an OPORD or patrol brief, battle brief, persuasive essay, writing an NCOER, and Conduct Individual Training.
+The research for these assignments will be conducted on the student's time, after class, and throughout the course.
+All work must be your own.